l-koehler/FF-converter/README.md

 For Videos, Music and Images, there are additional
 options, for example flipping the image or selecting codecs, in the tabs.

+Both Linux and Windows are supported and tested.
+MacOS should work, but I don't have a Mac, so I can't test that.

 #### Dependencies:
 * python3
 * pyqt5